Astros scramble after pitchers pounded for 25 runs by Boston

-Kyle Schwarber hit Boston’s third grand slam in an 11-inning span, a drive off starter José Urquidy as part of a six-run second inning in Monday night’s 12-3 rout, which gave the Red Sox a 2-1 series lead.
+Kyle Schwarber hit Boston’s third grand slam in an 11-inning span, a drive off starter Jose Urquidy as part of a six-run second inning in Monday night’s 12-3 rout that gave the Red Sox a 2-1 series lead.

-Boston hit four home runs, raising the total to nine off Astros pitching, which has a 7.96 ERA.
+Boston hit four home runs, raising its total to nine off Astros pitching, which has a 7.96 ERA.

 ”It’s kind of like Groundhog Day, a reoccurring nightmare where you hope to get some innings out of these guys,” Astros manager Dusty Baker said.